-CANADA Just over four in ten (42%) of Canadian respondents to this survey indicated that they were out to everyone at work, with nearly one in four male respondents, 23% indicating that they were not out to anyone at their places of work, compared to 15% of female respondents.
-Approximately one third of Canadian respondents regard their workplace as 'perfect' with 'no homophobia', although 48% of respondents indicate that they had heard something that they considered to be homophobic in their workplace in the past year.
-Total sample: n = 934 Bi = 63
+CANADA Just over four in ten (42%) of Canadian respondents indicated that they were out to everyone at work.
+Nearly one in four male respondents (23%) indicated that they were not out to anyone at their places of work, compared to 15% for female respondents.
+Approximately one third of Canadian respondents regard their workplace as 'perfect' with 'no homophobia', although 48% of respondents indicate that they had heard something that they considered to be homophobic said in their own workplace in the past year.

-Trans = 19
+Total sample: n = 934 Bi = 63 Trans = 19

-13% of respondents said that they themselves had personally been the victim of harassment because of being L, G, B or T at work.
-Canada is regarded as one the most liberal and progressive countries in the Americas when it comes to LGBT equality in the workplace, with marriage equality becoming law in the country as a whole as far back as 2005.
-These findings are comparable with some of the more progressive countries in Europe in certain respects, but as with all countries tested there is much that could be done to improve the workplace experiences for LGBT Canadians.
+13% of respondents said that they had personally been the victim of harassment at work in the past year, because of being perceived to be LGBT.
+Canada is regarded as one the most liberal and progressive countries in the Americas when it comes to LGBT equality in the workplace, with marriage equality becoming law in the country as a whole back in 2005.
+These findings are comparable with some of the more progressive countries in Europe in certain respects, but, as with all countries tested, there is much that could be done to improve the workplace experiences for LGBT Canadians.
 Note that the savings per business for France and Canada resolve to be similar numbers and appear as identical amounts in certain sections for the national tables in this report.
-This is not an error and has been checked to be correct.
+This is not an error, has been checked and has been found to be correct.